krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 # Queue

-A <u>queue</u> is a linear data structure that follows the First In First Out (FIFO) rule.
-As the name suggests, a queue simulates the phenomenon of lining up, where newcomers continuously join the end of the queue, while people at the front of the queue leave one by one.
+A <u>queue</u> is a linear data structure that follows the First In, First Out (FIFO) rule.
+As the name suggests, it models people lining up: newcomers continuously join the rear of the queue, while the people at the front leave one by one.

 As shown in the figure below, we call the front of the queue the "front" and the end the "rear."
 The operation of adding an element to the rear is called "enqueue," and the operation of removing the front element is called "dequeue."